 Automation, on the other hand, may or may not be based on artificial intelligence.
 You acquire industrial level automation using some sensors and make the machines do something on their own.
 The automation which we see right now in industries, evolved through the first and third industrial revolution, in the production cycle of manufacturing companies is not AI.

 Now, we have production lines with automatic testing, control systems, and automated mechanical labours.
 These machines can do work with precision and efficiency without asking for a break during the shift.
 What else could you wish for as an industrialist?

-The Difference in Automation and AI Manifesting
+The Difference in Artificial Intelligence Vs Automation

 AI could be used in automation, but to make it happen, a company needs to power the automated machine with gigabits.
 This high quantity of data can come in the form of neural networks, graphs, and machine learning software.
 The complexity of the code decides how well a system can simulate the working of a human.

 Automation doesn’t have the appetite for massive data sets, and it can work without it.
 But, if you are planning to make a successful AI and use it in your business, you need to feed it with tons and tons of data.
 The data could be a compilation of the work results, stats, market pricing, etc. anything that your company has done before and want AI assistance in the future with.

 AI could be a bit uncertain at times, just like humans, but the automation will do the same work in the exact same way as it was intended until human intervention changes its code manually.